SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 How to Pick a Disability Lawyer: Final Thoughts

-Learning how to pick a disability lawyer is about finding an advocate who understands the SSDI system, treats you with respect, and works diligently to win your case.
+Learning how to pick a disability lawyer is about finding an advocate who understands the SSDI system, treats you with respect, and works diligently on your claim.

 Taking the time to choose carefully at the beginning saves you from problems and delays down the line.